-- 1. GHG emission data is presented in terms of carbon dioxide equivalent.
-The methodology adopted for reporting on GHG and the above GHG emission data have been compiled with reference to "How to prepare an ESG Report-Appendix II: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange. - 2. tCO3e refers to tonnes of carbon dioxide equivalent. - 3.
-Direct emissions of the Group were from fuel combustion in vehicles and yacht. - 4.
+- 1. GHG emission data is presented in terms of carbon dioxide equivalent and the methodology adopted for reporting on GHG.
+The above GHG emission data have been compiled with reference to "How to prepare an ESG Report-Appendix II: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange. - 2. tCO2e refers to tonnes of carbon dioxide equivalent. - 3.
+Direct emissions of the Group were from fuel combustion in vehicles. - 4.
 Energy indirect emissions of the Group were from purchased electricity. - 5.
 Other indirect emissions of the Group included air travel for business, paper used and recycled and electricity used for fresh water and sewage processing by government department. - 6.
 The intensity is calculated by dividing the GHG emissions by the Group's total number of employees during the Reporting Period.
-The GHG emission intensity in 2024 increased compare to 2023 owing to the decrease in the total number of employees.

-During the year, the total carbon emissions are approximately 395.89 tonnes, representing a decrease of 105.2 tonnes, or 21%, compared with the figure in the last fiscal year.
-The decrease in the total GHG emission was owing to the disposal of the subsidiary during the Reporting Period.
+During the year, the total carbon emissions are approximately 256.58 tonnes, representing a decrease of 139.31 tonnes, or 35%, compared with the figure in the last fiscal year.
 Looking forward, the Group endeavours to reduce the GHG emissions by reducing the energy consumption level and adoption of various energy saving measures with a view to reduce greenhouse gas emission.
 The Group will continue to assess and record its greenhouse gas emissions and other environmental data annually and compare it with last year's data to assist the Group in further developing emission reduction targets in the future.